 Can an LLC borrow money from a bank?

-Yes, an LLC can get loans from a bank as long as it meets the requirements that the bank specifies.
+Yes, an LLC can get loans from a bank if it meets the requirements.

 Does an LLC have a credit score?